10.3. Constructive Relationships

 A UML class diagram showing three classes related by composition.
 The UML composition connector is a line with a solid or filled-in diamond shape at one end, while the other is plain or undecorated.
 The diamond always attaches to the whole class, and the undecorated end attaches to the part class.
 In this example, Car is the whole class with two parts: Engine and Transmission.
 A UML class diagram showing three classes related by aggregation.
 The UML aggregation connector is a line with a hollow or outlined diamond shape at one end, while the other is plain or undecorated.
 The diamond always attaches to the whole class, and the undecorated end attaches to the part class.
 In this example, Car is the whole class with two parts: Engine and Transmission.
 Two UML classes, contractor and project, connected by an undecorated line, indicating association.

 Constructive or "has-a" relationships.
 The constructive relationships connect classes - they help construct object-oriented programs.
 Aggregation and composition represent whole-part relationships in C++ programs and UML class diagrams.
 The UML composition and aggregation symbols are similar, suggesting that the relationships are similar.
 In C++, we implement aggregation with a pointer member variable and composition with a non-pointer variable.
-In English, we can read both relationships as a Car has-an Engine or a Car has-a Transmission.
+In English, we can read both relationships as a Car "has-an" Engine or a Car "has-a" Transmission.
 We can read the relationships in the opposite directions as "part of:" an Engine is part of a Car or a Transmission is part of a Car.
-Notice that it doesn't sound right in English (but the phrase may not work in other languages) to say that an Engine is-a Car or a Car is-an Engine, suggesting that the classes aren't naturally connected by inheritance.
+Notice that it doesn't sound right in English (but the phrase may not work in other languages) to say that an Engine "is-a" Car or a Car "is-an" Engine, suggesting that the classes aren't naturally connected by inheritance.

 Contrasting Composition, Aggregation, and Association